 Two things make paying for Veo directly awkward:

-- The good tier is expensive.
-Real production volume lives on Ultra at $249.99/mo.
-Plus and Pro are testing-grade allotments.
+- The good tier is still real money.
+Serious production volume lives on Ultra, now $100–$200/mo depending on tier.
+Plus and Pro remain testing-grade allotments.

 - You’re locked to Google’s model.
 Veo is superb for photorealistic, audio-native shots — and weaker than Kling for some character work or Sora for certain cinematic motion.
 Paying only for Veo means paying again elsewhere when Veo isn’t the right pick.